Research Associate in New Testament Studies (with Prof. Ruben Zimmermann)

 - November 2020, rescheduled to November 2021, “‘Gospel,’ the Synoptic Outline, and The Life of Aesop.”
 Paper to be presented in the Synoptic Gospels section at the Annual Meeting of the SBL.
 Boston, MA.

 - November 2020, “The Form and Ethics of the Fable in the Lukan Parables.”
-Paper to be presented in the Gospel of Luke section at the Annual Meeting of the SBL.
+Paper presented in the Gospel of Luke section at the Annual Meeting of the SBL.
 Boston, MA.

-- April 2021, “The Partings of the Ways between the Parable and the Fable in the Early Church.”
+- April 2021, rescheduled to September 2021.
+“The Partings of the Ways between the Parable and the Fable in the Early Church.”
 Paper to be presented at, “The Parables and Their Reception: Towards a New Paradigm for Interpreting the Parables.”
 University of Oslo and Oslo Metropolitan University.
 Oslo, Norway.

 Scholarships, Grants, Fellowships, and Prizes